dragonfly91/java-class/questions.md

 # Even or Odd

 Write a Java program to accept a number and check if it is even or odd.
-The program should print 1 if the number is even and 0 if the number is odd.
+The program should print EVEN if the number is even and ODD if the number is odd.

 Expected Input (even):